The Rebirth of America's Pro-Natalist Movement

 Stone tossed in a final reason for society to support baby-making: “The history of humanity is long, and it rarely goes a century without a major war.
 You need warm bodies to fill the uniforms,” he said.
 This isn’t the most common justification for pro-natalism, he admitted—it’s “the one that gets me teased the most.”

 Pro-natalism sometimes has dark undertones.
 Steve King, the Iowa Republican lawmaker, has spoken about the need to “restore our civilization”; in March, he tweeted support for the far-right Dutch politician Geert Wilders, who, King said, understood “that culture and demographics are our destiny” and can’t be restored “with somebody else’s babies.”
-In fringe alt-right internet circles, a controversial Mormon blogger issued a “white-baby challenge” to grow of the white population in the U.S.
+In fringe alt-right internet circles, a controversial Mormon blogger issued a “white-baby challenge” to grow the white population in the U.S.

 Laura Lovett, a historian at the University of Massachusetts Amherst, sees parallels between today’s worries around demographic change and the eugenics movement of the 1920s and ’30s.
 Fear about women going to college and not having as many children was coupled with an anti-immigrant anxiety, similar to what some on the right feel today, she said.
 Eugenicists promoted a “four-child norm” among native-born, white members of the middle class, “which really becomes the normative size of American families after the Second World War,” she said.

 For the most part, these populist voices on the right have not been leading the recent pro-natalist wave.
-Ross Douthat, a columnist at The New York Times, recently tweeted his frustration that pro-Trump politicians like King and the former White House advisor Steve Bannon don’t seem to care about policies like the Child Tax Credit.
+Ross Douthat, a columnist at The New York Times, recently tweeted his frustration that pro-Trump politicians like King and the former White House adviser Steve Bannon don’t seem to care about policies like the Child Tax Credit.
 “I want them to stop and think about why populist movements elsewhere in the West actually try to have a pro-family policy agenda to match their demographic worries,” he wrote, “while American right-populism still lets Wall Street write its economic policy.”

 His complaint gets at one of the central political problems facing pro-natalism: It often sits in tension with ardently free-market conservatism.
 “Chamber of Commerce-type Republicans … don’t care at all about that stuff,” said Last.
 “This is one of those real conflicts between what the market wants … and the things that society needs.”
 If all someone cares about is free markets, he added, “it’s very hard to find a way to effectively place value on things like the creation of new workers 30 years from now.
 It’s just too long-term.”